 So, what to do?

-And from that ingestion point it enables ops teams and contact centre managers to perform any number of powerful compliance checks – from real-time flagging of compliance issues on live calls, and stitching together timelines of interactions across multiple channels, through to encryption and redaction of toxic legacy data.
+From that ingestion point it enables ops teams and contact centre managers to perform any number of powerful compliance checks – from real-time flagging of compliance issues on live calls, and stitching together timelines of interactions across multiple channels, to encryption and redaction of toxic legacy data.